elibarrow/BAE305-LAB6/README.md

 **Part 2**

-1. What is the minimum speed number for the motors to move forward?
+**1. What is the minimum speed number for the motors to move forward?**

 The minimum speed number for the motors to move forward is one, however, due to traction on surfaces, to physically move an object the speed would need to be higher.